 Yet menopause remains a taboo topic in many workplaces.
 Women don’t want to admit they are going through menopause.
 Men don’t want to talk about “women’s health issues.”
 It’s discussed so little that most people are unaware of the workplace impacts until they know someone going through menopause, or are experiencing it themselves.
 Why is no one talking about an important topic that affects 27 million people at work every day?
 We can talk about breast cancer, pregnancy, obesity and more, yet have been silenced on this topic.

 In fact, that’s exactly how women feel about discussing menopause in the workplace: silenced.
 Hush hush.
 Don’t say it out loud.
 Don’t make a big deal.
 Yet, how can we not talk about this when BOHRF reports that almost 20% of women surveyed believe menopause has had a negative impact on their managers and colleagues’ perceptions of their competence?

-Research by the University of Nottingham found many women didn’t want to disclose this issue to their manager, particularly if the manager was younger than them, male or both.
 Of the women who had taken time off of work due to menopausal symptoms, only half of them disclosed the real reason for their absence.
 Some women even considered working part time to deal with symptoms but feared this would negatively impact their career.
 The research also showed that over half of the women studied reported that they were not able to negotiate flexible work hours or practices when dealing with symptoms.
 All of these realities contribute to the lack of confidence some women feel as even just the lack of sleep affects them cognitively and physically.
 One women says:

 “It certainly affects my confidence from the point of view of speaking at meetings because I am not as fluent…that concerns me.
 I don’t want to, you know, suddenly not have the word that I need so I am perhaps sort of withdrawing a little bit”